open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 Now it's time to create the mask, which has its own `sketchpad` item.
 Click on the *mask* item in the overview area.
 You will probably find that there is a fixation dot in the center, which is part of the 'Extended template' that you started with.
 Right-click on the fixation dot and select 'Delete'.
 Now, draw the mask in the same way that you drew the word, except that you use the text `#####`, instead of `[word]`.
 Don't forget to set the font size to 38 and to make the X-coordinate of the mask variable!

-:--
-cmd: figure
+%--
+figure:
+ id: Fig15
-src: 15.png
+ source: 15.png
+ caption: |
-caption: A string of five hash-tags is used for the mask.
+  A string of five hash-tags is used for the mask.
---:
+--%

 The duration of the *mask* item should be set to 0 (it probably is already, again as a result of the `Extended template`).
 This might be slightly counter-intuitive, because it suggests that the *mask* will not be shown at all.
 But what this actually means is that OpenSesame will advance immediately to the next item, which is the *keyboard_response*.
 Because a *keyboard_response* item will not change what's on the display, the mask will remain visible until the participant presses a key.